Best Motorcycle Gauntlet Gloves: More Protection Where It Counts

 Fit Matters More Than Brand

 A perfectly engineered glove that doesn’t fit your hand is useless.
-Alpinestars tends to run slightly small with long, narrow fingers.
-Klim runs snug.
+Alpinestars tends to run slightly small with long, narrow fingers, though fit varies by model.
 REV’IT! can be inconsistent between models.

 Try gloves on whenever possible.
 If you’re ordering online, buy from a retailer with free returns.
 A gauntlet should be snug when new (leather stretches) but never painful.
 Your fingers should reach the end of each finger stall without pressing hard against the seam.